jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/teeth-whitening.md

   title: "<h1>Your Teeth + White in Just 8 Steps:</h1>"
   desc: '<p class="dv-div-text text-center dv-m83">Previous dental prophylaxis and
-    polishing of the enamel with rubber cones and ultrafine grain pastes, will be very few the steps <br> tha will separate you from a beautiful and radiant appearance:</p>
+    polishing of the enamel with rubber cones and ultrafine grain pastes, will be very few the steps <br> that will separate you from a beautiful and radiant appearance:</p>

 '
   blocks: